Reserve risk free by March 31st! Contact us for details.

 Paparoa National Park

-We start today with a drive to Paparoa National Park on the Tasman Sea coast.
-An easy paved trail enables close up views of limestone stacks and blowholes.
-These unique geologic formations are made up of heavily eroded limestone that has formed vertical shafts.
-As the high tide rushes in and under the rocks, geysers of sea water burst through the holes.
+Depending on the tides, we start with a walk on an easy paved trail that enables close up views of limestone stacks and blowholes.
+These unique geological formations are made up of heavily eroded limestone that has formed vertical shafts, known locally as the Pancake Rocks of Paparoa National Park.

 Transfer to Lake Moeraki; Okarito

-We spend the next two nights at the Wilderness Lodge Lake Moeraki, in the heart of Te Wahi Pounamu South Westland, situated near spectacular beaches that harbor fur seals and crested penguins.
+We spend the next two nights at Wilderness Lodge Lake Moeraki, situated in the heart of 6.4 million-acre Te Wahi Pounamu South Westland World Hertitage Area near spectacular beaches that harbor fur seals and Fiordland crested penguins.
 Here, untouched lowland rainforests lie between pristine lakes and rivers that drain the snow-capped Southern Alps.
-The lodge sits in the heart of the 6.4 million-acre World Heritage Area, nestled in a lakeside clearing surrounded by 1,000-year-old trees and lovely Moeraki rapids.
-The sister lodge to Wilderness Lodge Arthur's Pass, Lake Moeraki offers a unique South Westland rainforest experience surrounded by true wilderness.
+The lodge is nestled in a lakeside clearing surrounded by 1,000-year-old trees and lovely Moeraki rapids.

 Wilderness Lodge Lake MoerakiHokitika, New Zealand